vmware-tanzu/pinniped/proposals/1113_ldap-ad-web-ui/README.md

 - The name of the idp custom resource is currently not published to users logging in with Pinniped.
   We plan on exposing this to indicate to users which idp they are logging in to.
   Admins may need to update this to something more user-friendly.
+  Note: While branding is an important part of the user experience, and we may consider adding the option to customize the page or add new fields (such as an IDP "display name" field), we are choosing to defer this work until later.
+We want to get the MVP work done and into users' hands and hope to hear more from the community once the MVP is completed.
+  For the MVP, we should not add new config but should remind admins that the IDP field field is now displayed.

+To enable users to upgrade smoothly, the behavior of the Pinniped CLI when it encounters multiple possible flow options will change.
+Previously, the team had decided that the CLI should fail when there were multiple options (e.g. when it's could use either the `browser_authcode` flow or the `cli_password` flow).
+However, that behavior would break existing kubeconfigs once the `browser_authcode` flow was introduced to the IDP discovery doc.
+Instead we are opting to prioritize based on the order listed in the IDP discovery doc.
+Users will still have the option to override this priority with the `--upstream-identity-provider-flow` flag, but that flag will not be required.

 #### Tests